mayur-tolexo/aqua/README.md

 ---

-#### Q: CRUD is all nice and cool, but having just that is very limiting.
+#### Q: CRUD is nice but also limiting.
 Does Aqua support ad-hoc querying?

 While fully generic ad-hoc querying (that may include joins over many tables) is not yet supported, AQUA does support limited querying to a specific model.